Wendy Kaplan

 Wendy Kaplan is a film, television, and stage actress probably best known for her role as Tina Williams in the 1989 horror movie Halloween 5: The Revenge of Michael Myers.

 Career

 She is best known for her role in the 1989 horror movie Halloween 5: The Revenge of Michael Myers as Tina Williams.
-Kaplan's most recent film role is in the 2005 movie Blood Deep.
+Kaplan's most recent film role is in the 2017 movie The Labyrinth.
 Kaplan appeared on the soap opera Guiding Light as Eleni Andros Spauding Cooper from 1994-1995.
 She played the wife of Brian Wilson in the 1990 TV-movie Summer Dreams: The Story of the Beach Boys.
 Kaplan made guest appearances on Alien Nation, Law & Order, Police Story, and My Two Dads among others.
 She has performed major roles in diverse regional theater productions.

 In recent years, Kaplan has appeared in numerous TV commercials for a variety of products.